DanilaFe/maypop/README.md

 thus contains a quasi-tutorial on how Maypop works.
 [Check it out!](https://web.engr.oregonstate.edu/~fedorind/CS583/).__

-The goal isn't necessarily to make something to replace Coq or Agda, but to make a language of that sort that is small enough to understand!
+The goal isn't necessarily to make something to replace Coq or Agda, but to make a language of that sort whose codebase is small enough to understand!

+The [`unification-fix`](tree/unification-fix) branch contains work-in-progress type inference and unification code.
+The quality of the code is currently not up to `main` branch standards, but a lot of things work!
+Check out the `stdlib/Prelude.mp` file on that branch for an example of a call to a typeclass-requiring function, and `stdlib/Class/Eq.mp` for a definition of that typeclass.

 Unless something in the pipeline is going wrong, the above link should be up-to-date with the current commit on this repository.